So you want to find someone’s email address.

 If your budget is tight, here are three quick ways to find emails for free:

-- Clearbit Connect is a Gmail and Outlook add-on that looks for a person’s email from a variety of sources as well as their own database.
+- Clearbit Connect is a Gmail and Outlook add-on that looks for a person’s email from a variety of sources as well as their own database (related: check out the best Gmail add-ons and extensions to improve your productivity).

 - GetProspect is a Chrome extension that allows you to find someone’s email address by their name and domain.